charleszipp/abode/docs/onboarding/02-digital-twin-definition-language.md

 ## Learning Exercises

 The following exercises involve creating and modifying models using DTDL.

+> Important!
 The models can be updated via the [Azure Digital Twins Explorer](https://docs.microsoft.com/en-us/azure/digital-twins/quickstart-adt-explorer) or [Azure Digital Twins CLI](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-use-cli).
+Its encouraged to complete the exercises using Azure Digital Twins Explorer as it will visualize the changes made in the exercise.

 ### Create a new model